Do You Want the Chocopocalypse to Come to Your School or Venue?

 Since the launch of his debut book in March 2016, Chris has taken his Chocoplot Event to schools, libraries, bookshops and festivals throughout the UK and many venues including:

-the Gloriumptious Roald Dahl Museum and Story Centre, the sparkly Attic of Seven Stories - The National Centre for Children's Books, The Northern Children's Book Festival Gala Day, celebrated World Book Day at Stockton Central Library, The Gosforth Book Festival, the Books on Tyne Festival in the glorious Lit & Phil, Glasgow's beautiful Mitchell Library Theatre (in front of 400 visiting children), the famous Wigtown Book Festival and took part in 2016's UK Young Adult and Children's Book Extravaganza (UKYACX).
+the Gloriumptious Roald Dahl Museum and Story Centre, the sparkly Attic of Seven Stories - The National Centre for Children's Books, The Northern Children's Book Festival Gala Day, celebrated World Book Day at Stockton Central Library, was part of the Literacy Trust's Read North East scheme to get books into the hands of children, The Gosforth Book Festival, the Books on Tyne Festival in the glorious Lit & Phil, Glasgow's beautiful Mitchell Library Theatre (in front of 400 visiting children), the famous Wigtown Book Festival and took part in 2016's UK Young Adult and Children's Book Extravaganza (UKYACX).

 The Great Chocoplot Big Friendly Read Tour!

 This is a scheme which aims to encourage children to continue reading during the summer months.